 In addition, under an agreement with the Main San Gabriel Basin Watermaster related to the Whittier Narrows Operable Unit (WNOU), which is a groundwater containment and cleanup project to protect Central Basin from receiving contaminated groundwater originating in the Main San Gabriel Basin, any groundwater pumped out from the WNOU project that is discharged to lakes or rivers that then overflows into Central Basin and is lost from Main San Gabriel Basin, WRD will reimburse the Main San Gabriel Basin Watermaster for the cost of that water.
-This is necessary to protect Central Basin from receiving contaminated groundwater.
+The water that WRD receives is considered "Local Water" as it originated in San Gabriel Valley and is not imported water from MWD.
+This effort is necessary to protect Central Basin from receiving contaminated groundwater.
 This is a short-term agreement until the WNOU water is instead put to a beneficial use such as a drinking water source to Main San Gabriel Basin customers.
-For the ensuing year, the District estimates 1,000 AF of WNOU water.
+For the ensuing year, the District estimates 1,400 AF of WNOU water.